Estafet-LTD/DevOpsDemo/ADDING_FEATURES.md

 The basic steps follow to add an image to the internal OpenShift docker registry and to create a Service Catalog item for use in projects.

-The files used to create the mngodb example can b efound in the folder  _mongo-db-example_
+The files used to create the mongodb example can be found in the folder  _mongo-db-example_

 The example will add a mongodb image with an ephemeral Service Catalog Item: